Waubonsee has been meeting the educational needs of our community since 1966.

 Waubonsee Community College had a permanent name but had yet to locate to a permanent campus and so, when the college opened its doors for classes on Sept.
 11, 1967, the doors were those of a variety of community facilities.
 The school’s initial enrollment of 1,603 students — 403 full time and 1,200 part time — has grown steadily since that time, with the college currently serving more than 12,000 students each semester.

 Just a few months later, in December 1967, a successful bond referendum allowed the college to begin planning its first permanent campus.
 The campus, situated on a 243-acre tract of land north of Sugar Grove on Route 47, still serves as the college’s main campus.
-In addition to classroom space, facilities there also include conference rooms, specialized laboratories, Student Center, café and coffee bar, library, bookstore, early childhood center, observatory, kiln shelter, 375-seat auditorium, multipurpose event space, gymnasium, 120-workstation computer center, fitness center and two-mile nature trail.
+In addition to classroom space, facilities there also include conference rooms, specialized laboratories, Student Center, café and coffee bar, library, bookstore, observatory, kiln shelter, 375-seat auditorium, multipurpose event space, gymnasium, 120-workstation computer center, fitness center and two-mile nature trail.

 Spring 2011 marked the beginning of courses at the college's fourth permanent campus, located in Plano.
 Situated on a nine-acre site adjacent to the Lakewood Springs development, north of Highway 34 and west of Eldamain Road near Lake Plano, the Plano Campus offers complete associate degrees to area residents, along with noncredit learning opportunities.